A place for residents to emerge from the dark.

 The Nitty-Gritty – how I switched career paths two-thirds of the way through a residency program and the questions I asked myself as I contemplated doing a second residency.

-• The Hidden Curriculum: Non-Negotiables
+• The Hidden Curriculum: The Lessons of Microaggressions

-The Hidden Curriculum: Non-Negotiables
+The Hidden Curriculum: The Lessons of Microaggressions

 The Premise